 Fake hate crimes are pretty much perfect examples of creative transduction.
-The following fake hate crimes are quoted in Chapter 13 of Sex & Power –
+The following instances are quoted in Chapter 13 of Sex & Power –

 Non-white police officers in London received messages saying ‘Not wanted.
 Keep the police force white.
 Leave now or else.’
 The sender was Gurpal Virdi, a Sikh police sergeant, who had been denied promotion. (‘Sikh seeks sneaky solution’ Guardian, 4 March 2000.)